Art Education

 Most of my recommended supplies can be found on my Amazon Storefront.
 Here's what you'll need to get started:

-- Gel Plate: I recommend Gelli Arts plates for their quality and durability.
+• Gel Plate: I recommend Gelli Arts® plates for their quality and durability.

-- Acrylic Paints: Amsterdam paints work wonderfully for their rich pigments and smooth application.
+• Acrylic Paints: Amsterdam paints work wonderfully for their rich pigments and smooth application.

-- Laser-Printed Images: High-resolution images with ample toner transfer best.
+• Laser-Printed Images: High-resolution images with ample toner transfer best.

-- Brayer: Essential for spreading paint evenly.
+• Brayer: Essential for spreading paint evenly.

-- Other Substrates: Experiment with different papers or surfaces to find what works for you.
+• Substrates: For your monotypes, heavier papers, like Bristol, can be beneficial for layering.
+Experiment with different papers or surfaces to find what works for you.

 Step-by-Step Guide to Laser Print Transfers